Enough

-I remember the first real conversation I ever had with him about the situation.
+I recall the first genuine conversation I had with him about the situation.

-It started off small, but not innocuously.
-After dinner at my then-boyfriend’s house (The Balkan Storm, as I call him, because subtlety isn’t one of his core values, but I digress), I leaned in and asked: ‘You always let your daughter talk to you like that?”
+It started off small because I was hesitant to make such an observation as the then-girlfriend.
+After dinner at The Balkan Storm's house (I call him that because subtlety isn’t one of his core values, but I digress), after everyone had left and we were cleaning up, I asked: ‘You always let your daughter talk to you like that?”

 Because what I had heard all evening from grown adults was a lot of attitude, sarcasm, and condescension.